litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 > Only `litmusctl connect agent` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
 If mandatory flags aren't passed, then litmusctl takes input in an interactive mode.

-Multiple external ChaosAgents can be connected to the ChaosCenter with the help of the command line utility [litmusctl](installation.md)
+Multiple external Chaos Delegate can be connected to the ChaosCenter with the help of the command line utility [litmusctl](installation.md)

-### Steps to connect an agent
+### Steps to connect a Chaos Delegate

 - To setup an account with litmusctl